ryone23/ronaldyonemura.com/content/blog/blog1.md

 gain some muscle mass and become stronger.
 Therefore, in Fitness posts, I will discuss current body measurements, my workout regimen, and other relevant info/stories.
-I think these posts will provide me with a good overiew of how I am progressing in my fitness journey.
+I think these posts will provide me with a good overview of how I am progressing in my fitness journey.

+&nbsp;

 **Food**

 I love food.
 It is been very difficult for me cut a lot of food as I work on lowering my body fat percentage.
-I also enjoy cooking, and I have developed a few go to recipes for when I have to cook for my family.
+I also enjoy cooking, and I have developed a few go-to recipes for when I have to cook for my family.
 Food posts will discuss what I cooked (if I haven't listed it yet) or what I have eaten and my opinion on the dishes.
 While these posts won't come as often now, as soon as I move into my own place and experience/cook more food, I will post more often.

+&nbsp;

 **Japanese Art**